e11824496/PyTrainSim/README.md

     poetry install
     ```

-4. Run the main simulation:
+4. Run the main simulation.
+For OCP-based simulation:

     ```bash
-    poetry run python main.py
+    poetry run python ocp_sim.py
     ```

+   For Moving Block simulation:

+    ```bash
+    poetry run python mb_sim.py
+    ```

 ## Current Model

+### OCP-Based Model

-The current model represents the railway network as a graph of OCPs (nodes) and tracks (edges).
+The OCP-based model represents the railway network as a graph of OCPs (nodes) and tracks (edges).
 Trains traverse this network using "Drive" and "Stop" tasks, with durations derived from the input schedule.
-This model simplifies the network by treating each section between OCPs as a single block with limited capacity.

-## Moving Block Development
+### Moving Block Development

-A moving block approach is currently in development.
-This extension aims to:

-- Split sections between OCPs into multiple smaller blocks (of length x)
-- Allow trains to traverse these smaller blocks individually
-- Implement a more dynamic and flexible train movement system
-- More accurately represent systems like ETCS Level 3

-This development will enable more precise simulation of train movements and potentially improve the accuracy of delay propagation analysis.
+The Moving Block approach splits OCP-to-OCP sections into smaller chunks and performs basic acceleration and deceleration behavior using a constant factor.
+This approach is more dynamic and flexible, representing systems like ETCS Level 3.